 “Obstacles such as these shouldn’t be placed in front of candidates,” Jones said in a news release Wednesday.
 “We asked the right questions, went to election officials in the registrar’s office and were told that our filing was intact.”

-Cydny Neville, a former Dumfries town councilwoman seeking to run against Torian in a Democratic primary, could not be reached for comment.
+Cydny Neville, a Dumfries town councilwoman seeking to run against Torian in a Democratic primary, could not be reached for comment.
 In a Facebook post Thursday afternoon, Neville said she was aware of “misinformation” circulating about her campaign.

 “We are working with the Virginia Board of Elections to clarify what is being reported,” she said.